pztrn/urtrator/README.md

 Many GTK warnings in console may appear while using URTrator.
 Unfortunately, they are out of control, because they are related to Go GTK+2 bindings and nothing can be done on URTrator side.

-## About box cause app crash on macOS

-As previous, it is related to GTK+2, nothing I can do there.

 ## Why GTK+2?